AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

    >[!CAUTION]
    >
    >The metadata validation checks are resource intensive and may impact the performance of your system.
 Schedule the checks accordingly.
-If the server cannot cope up with the load, try disabling this job
+If the server cannot cope up with the load, try disabling this job.